Update for July 2019: the pollen count is set to be very high due to recent weather, so it’s worth stocking up on hay fever medicines now.

 Pharmacist Michael Line says the best treatment depends on the severity of your symptoms.

-How to save money on hay fever remedies
+How to save money on hay fever medicines

-Michael Line recommends looking for a supermarket own-brand version or generic brand (found in discount stores).
+Look for a supermarket own-brand version or generic brand (found in discount stores).
 These are usually even cheaper than pharmacy own-brand versions.
+The active ingredient – loratadine or cetirizine – will be stated on the box.

 A 14-tablet pack of Tesco loratadine (13p a tablet) is three times cheaper than a 14-tablet pack of popular brand Clarityn (39p a tablet).
 It’s also less than half the price of a pharmacy own-brand tablet, such as Boots loratadine tablets (29p a tablet).